Tag Archives: Jack Albertson

 The sets are extraordinary- the colorful Christmas tree in the grand dining room is fantastic.
 The entire New Year’s Eve party scene is my favorite- it is festive, extravagant, and mixed in with a scene where the ominous tsunami is rapidly approaching.

-The festive celebration quickly turns into confusion as the sirens begin to sound, and finally, panic as furniture begins to fly.
+The festive celebration quickly turns into confusion as the sirens sound, and finally into panic as furniture begins to fly.

-Visually this scene is the most intricate- the ship turns upside down after the crash, thus giving the illusion that the bottom of the ship is the top.
+Visually, this scene is the most intricate- the ship turns upside down after the crash, thus giving the illusion that the bottom of the ship is the top.

 Tricky.

-From this point on all of the sets to follow are intended to be upside down- a crafty and effective style, but none more than the dining room scene.
+From this point on, all of the sets to follow are intended to be upside down- a crafty and effective style, but none more than the dining room scene.

 A victim toppling and crashing into a giant clock is a memorable scene.

-As the group of survivors haggardly make their way throughout the ship they encounter underwater explosions, dead bodies, rushing water, and disputes, mainly between Reverend Scott and Rogo, as to how to proceed to safety.
+As the group of survivors haggardly makes their way throughout the ship, they encounter underwater explosions, dead bodies, rushing water, and disputes, mainly between Reverend Scott and Rogo, as to how to proceed to safety.

 One by one a handful of the group meets their fates in gruesome fashion- falling into a fire, a heart attack, and falling to one’s death.

-Shelley Winters is the comic relief of the film with her humorous quips about her weight, and her death scene brings me to tears each time I experience it.
+Shelley Winters is the film’s comic relief with her humorous quips about her weight, and her death scene brings me to tears every time I watch it.

-A heavyset older woman who at one time was a dynamite high school swimmer, she attempts to help the group by holding her breath and swimming underneath the engine room, which is blocked- she does inevitably save the Reverend Scott’s life but succumbs to a heart attack shortly thereafter.
+A heavyset older woman who, at one time, was a dynamite high school swimmer, she attempts to help the group by holding her breath and swimming underneath the engine room, which is blocked- she does inevitably save the Reverend Scott’s life but succumbs to a heart attack shortly thereafter.

 It is a powerful, heartbreaking scene.